CamioCam/examples/batch_import/README.md

   ~/examples/batch_import/camio_hooks.py \
 ```

-In the example above, the Camio Box that's receives the videos:
+In the example above, the Camio Box receives the videos and:

 1. analyzes the motion in each video to segment the video files into smaller events
 2. creates metadata for each event that isolated real motion, color-blocking, direction of movement, etc...